hdkesting/TvMazeScraper/RtlTvMazeScraper.Infrastructure.Sql/Migrations/Readme.md

 Directly update the configured database
 > PM> Update-Database

-Generate an update script
+Generate an update script to upgrade from "original migration" (leave out to start from zero)
-> PM> Script-Migration
+> PM> Script-Migration *original migration*